 - ÉS Bistro – another great hotel restaurant with laid-back atmosphere and Austro-Hungarian dishes, grilled specialties (Kempinski Hotel Corvinus).

-- The five Michelin-star places will be present too: BorKonyha, Costes, Tanti, Onyx, Costes Downtown: received the coveted star in spring 2016, and Tanti from the Buda side: got the star in 2015.
+- The four Michelin-star places will be present too: BorKonyha, Costes, Onyx – won its 2nd star this spring, Costes Downtown: received the coveted star in spring 2016.

 Confectioneries, Cake Shops, bakeries, Chocolatiers